knative/infra/prow/cluster-definitions/README.md

 - `build/boskos-resources/boskos_resources.yaml` is the resources for the `Boskos pool` outlined above.
 - `core` has the definitions for the `Prow control plane cluster` outlined above.
 - `core/prowjob_customresourcedefinition.yaml` is the Prow job custom resource definition.
 - `monitoring` has the definitions for the monitoring the prow cluster.
-More information is contained in the `README.md` in this directory.
+More information in the `README.md` of that directory.

 ## Notes on cluster yaml convention